princesszelda94/PiSynthesisLog/README.md

 <h2>What went well.</h2>
 <ul>
-    &nbsp;<li>I gained so much new programming skills; I learnt React, how to test react components, how to abstract code, the business side of developing a product, communicating with stakeholders, and most importantly, the Scrum structure.</li><br>
+    <li>I gained so much new programming skills; I learnt React, how to test react components, how to abstract code, the business side of developing a product, communicating with stakeholders, and most importantly, the Scrum structure.</li><br>
-    &nbsp;<li>Getting the hardware components to work was very tedious and long.
+    <li>Getting the hardware components to work was very tedious and long.
 There were so many problems.
 However, Michael and I got it to work at the end.</li>
 </ul>

 ***

 <h2>Challenges</h2>
 <ul>
-    &nbsp;<li>The hardware components were extremely hard to obtain.
+    <li>The hardware components were extremely hard to obtain.
 We were so lucky that Kristan had a pH probe.
 This was a main issue as the main requirement for our project was the monitoring aspect.
 However, we pulled through and was lucky that the pH sensor also accounted for temperature.</li><br>
-    &nbsp;<li>I think that having Human Computer Interaction and Software engineeering 2 in the same semester was not a good idea.
+    <li>I think that having Human Computer Interaction and Software engineeering 2 in the same semester was not a good idea.
 However, I may just be thinking this as HCI started in the middle of the semester and there was a rush to finish all the project components.
 It hindered me for my other courses, particularly software engineering since both were projects.
 Had it started from the beginning of the semester, distributed time for assignments would have been much better and less stressful.</li>

 </ul>